2.5 Grading System

 - The Academic Renewal GPA will be used for determining academic standing and eligibility for graduation.

-- To earn a degree, a student must meet the institution’s residency requirements after acquiring Academic Renewal status.
+- To earn a degree from the institution granting Academic Renewal, a student must meet the institution’s residency requirements (the number of credit hours that must be earned at the degree awarding institution) after acquiring Academic Renewal status

 - Academic credit for previously completed coursework, including transfer coursework, will be retained only for courses in which a grade of A, B or C has been earned.